Environmental Management

 Environmental Management System (EMS)

-* Unit refers to the smallest unit that operates our EMS, specifically, a division, office, or department.
+* Unit refers to the smallest unit that operates Iwatani’s EMS, specifically, a division, office, or department.

 Environmental Goals

-Under our EMS, each unit sets its annual environmental goals.
-The unit environmental goals for FY2023 were largely achieved.
+Under Iwatani’s EMS, each unit sets its annual environmental goals and proceeds with its initiatives.
+The unit environmental goals for FY2024 were largely achieved.

 NO. Items Goals